Rohitmaan2012/Excel_Clone/README.md

 # Excel_Clone
-Led the development of Microsoft Excel replica with almost simliar appearance and functionalities.
+Led the development of Microsoft Excel replica with almost similar appearance and functionalities.

 ## Basic functionalites inlcudes:
 1. Can Open, Save, New File.